Join the club for food lovers and unlock rewards

 Galvin La Chapelle, Spitalfields

-Mezzanine private room
+Mezzanine private room in an old church

-What: Old-school French restaurant Galvin La Chapelle has held onto its Michelin star, and acclaimed status, for over 13 years now – and for good reason.
+What: Old-school French restaurant Galvin La Chapelle has held onto its Michelin star and acclaimed status for over 13 years now – and for good reason.
 Not only is the food superb – think Dorset crab raviolo with dashi beurre blanc, braised fennel, caviar and trout roe – but the dining room is one of the most impressive in London.
 You can hire The Gallery for 16 people, a private mezzanine overlooking the main dining room, or book the space under the arches for up to 24, which is separated from the restaurant by a curtain.

 Where: 35 Spital Square, E1 6DY